-FAIR HOUSING PLAN FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS 1 Establish a Central Texas Regional Fair Housing Working Group (Working Group) made up of staff from each of the 10 entities to collaborate and coordinate on implementation regional fair housing goals and affordable housing interests.
-The Group will consult with area experts on housing equity and economic opportunity, K-12 educational leaders, local and regional transit providers, and public works staff.
-This Group will be facilitated by a Travis County Health and Human Services employee team.
+FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS 1 Etablish a Central Taxas Regional Fair Houleng Working Group (Working Group) made up of slaft from sach of the 10 entities to colladorals and accontains on implementation of regional fair housing goals and affordable housing interests.
+The Group Wit consult with area sequence on housing networks and regional transit providers, and positic works staft.
+This Group will be facilitated by a travis County Heath and Human Services enployee learn.
 The group will meet quarterly, and be governed by a group charter and 5 year work plan that will be established to guide the work of the Group.
-They will produce a progress report annually (that can be folded into jurisdiction CAPERS) that will have a 30-day public comment and review.
-Capacity limitations to implement fair housing action Items that are impactful and long-lasting.
+They will provide an grogers report annually (that can be folded into jurisdiction CAPERS) that will have a 30- day public comment and review.
+Capacity initiations to implement fair nousing action items that are impactful and long-lasting.
 Lead: Travis County HHS.
-Membership from all Central Texas Regional Al participating partners HACA will participate as part of the Central Texas Regional Fair Housing Working Group 2 Explore the feasibility to create a regional resource network for downpayment assistance programs that are affirmatively marketed to under-represented homeowners.
+Membership from all Central Texas Regional AI participating partners Fist quarter of 2020: Identify members and Initia workpan; 3-6 monthe: hole for tending and develop a group charter, 5 years: establish workplan and achieve short term goals outlined in this Pair Housing Plan.
+H4CA will partogale as part of the Central Texas Regional Far Housing Wonting Group 2 Explore the feasibility to create a regional resource network for downpayment assistance programs that are attrinatively marketed to under-represented homeowners.
 Past government actions that denied equal access to homeownership.
-Existing disparities in ownership by race and ethnicity.
-Existing disparities in mortgage loan approvals.
-Gaps in information about housing opportunities.
-Part of Working Group workplan As part of Working Group work plan, explore the improvement of an active marketing and uniformity of downpayment assistance program information.
-Explore possible funding sources to determine the development of an affirmative marketing plan and plan to provide homeowner assistance with forms/applications targeting under-represented residents.
-If implemented, have a pilot program in operation within the next five years.
+Existing disparities in omvership by raze and ethnicity, Existing disparities in mortgage loan approvals.
+Each in Intomation about housing opportunities.
+Part of Working Group workplan As part of Working Group work plan, explore the improvement of an active marketing and unitormity of downpayment assistance program intromation.
+Explore possible unding sources to determine the development of an attrmative marketing plan and plan to povide homeowere assistance with fromsigoplications targeting under-represented residents.
+If implemented, have a plot program in operation within the next five years.
 HACA will participate as part of the Central Texas Regional Fair Housing Working Group.
-Also, through our subsidiary AAHC, HACA offers homeownership programs through our Down Payment Assistance Program as well as an Equity CLT to provide permanent and sustainable opportunities for very-low income persons.
-3 Working with foundations and private partners, explore and possibly create a regional multifamily rehabilitation and accessibility improvement program to provide an incentive for landiords to rent to persons with disabilities, refuges and others with similar limited rental histories or uneared accuracy of income, voucher holders, and/or residents with criminal history.
-Dispartities in housing cost burden, displacement, increasingly limited nelphormoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodate needs associated with disability, language access, national origin, and rental history.
-Lack of Source of income protection (prohibited by the State) and disparate impact of 3x rent rule on certain households.
-Part of Working Group workplan As part of Working Group work plan, convene focus groups with small landlords to explore an incentive package.
-Determine interest and level of funding required.
-Explore possible funding sources to determine feasibility of acquiring funds to achieve goal.
+Alko, through our subsidiary AAHC, HACA offers homeownership portains through our Down Payment Assistance Program as well as an Equily QLT to provide permanent and sustainable opportunities for very-tow income persons.
+3 Working with foundations and private partners, explore and possibly create a regional multifamily rehabilitation and accessibility improvement program to provide an incentive for landiords to rent to persons with disabilities, refugees and others with similar initial rental histories or unsamed sources of income, voceher holders, and/or residents with criminal history.
+Dispartiles in housing cost burden, displacement, increasingly limited neighborhoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodale needs associated with disability, language access, national ordign, and rental history.
+Lack of Source of Income protection (prohibited by the State) and disparate impact of 3x rent rule on certain households.
+Part of Working Group workplan As part of Working Group work plan, convene toous groups with small androts to expire an incertive package.
+Determine Interest and level of funding required.
+Expired possible funding sources to determine feasibility of acquiring funds to achieve goal.
 Depending on results of feasibility study, develop a proposal to funders.
-HACA will participale as part of the Central Texas Regional Fair Housing Working Group
+HACA will participale as part of the Central Texas Regional Fair Housing Wonting Group